WPCloudDeploy/wp-cloud-deploy/README.md

 ## Change Log ##
 5.3.7
 ------
+* New: WPAPP - Add navigation icons next to the app links on the server list (apps column).
 * Tweak: WPAPP - Minor UI tweaks to the POWER tab for servers - schedule soft restart fields are in two columns instead of one which helps a bit to reduce space usage.

 5.3.7